The key points

 - If you’re at a pub, bar, club or any other venue, tell staff who work there.

-Someone cannot consent to being given alcohol or drugs, or to taking them, if:
+Under this definition, someone does not consent to being given alcohol or drugs, or to taking them, if:

-- They don’t know it’s being put into their drink or into their body by some other means.
+- They don’t know it’s being put into their drink or their body by some other means.

 - They are pressured, manipulated, tricked or scared into it.

-Spiking someone with alcohol or drugs takes away their freedom and capacity to make a choice about agreeing to sexual activity.
+That's because spiking someone with alcohol or drugs takes away their freedom and capacity to make a choice about agreeing to sexual activity.